Top 10 Rarest Cars in Forza Horizon 5 (FH5)

 6. Alfa Romeo 8C Competizione (2007)

-The Italian beauty became available as a one-time Playlist reward during Series 24.
-The car has become extremely rare because it rarely appears in the Auction House after its initial release.
+The Italian beauty was offered as a unique Playlist reward in Series 24.
+The vehicle has become quite uncommon as it seldom shows up in the Auction House following its original launch.
 The Italian design enthusiast will find this car to be one of the most difficult to acquire among all FH5 vehicles.

 7. Ferrari 250 GTO (1962)